top of page

 X Vault athletes typically prepare for a double periodisation.
 We feel this is a crucial training strategy for our pole vaulters, allowing them to peak twice in a season—once for the indoor season and again for the outdoor season.

 Pole vaulting requires a blend of technical skill, speed, and strength, all of which can be honed more effectively with two distinct peaks rather than maintaining one prolonged cycle.
-This double periodisation allows them to fine-tune their technique indoors, where conditions are controlled, before transitioning to outdoor events, which present different variables like wind and temperature.
+This double periodisation allows them to fine-tune their technique indoors, where conditions are controlled, before transitioning to outdoor events, which present different variables like wind, temperature, rain and generally the British weather.

 Peaking for indoor competitions helps our athletes work towards excellence in technical execution early in the year, while the second peak for outdoor championships enables them to adjust to environmental challenges and improve their performance.